ka-de/cringe.live/content/docs/yiff_toolkit/loras/compassmix/styles/by_hax.md

 ---

-The art style of Lofi & Kenket, collectively known as hax, is a unique blend of anthropomorphism and realism.
-Their artwork often features animal characters with human-like postures and expressions, set in scenes that balance between the fantastical and the everyday.
-The use of soft shading and a muted color palette contributes to a dreamy, serene atmosphere that is signature to their work.
-The attention to detail in textures—such as fur, clothing, and environmental elements—adds depth and richness to each piece.
+Lofi & Kenket's artistic style, known as hax, combines anthropomorphic and realistic elements.
+Their work typically features animal characters with human-like poses and facial expressions, set against backgrounds that blend fantasy and reality.
+The use of soft shading and muted colors creates a calming, ethereal ambiance characteristic of their art.
+The attention to detail in textures, such as fur, clothing, and environmental elements, adds depth and complexity to each piece.

-In terms of composition, hax tends to create images with dynamic interactions between characters that convey a narrative or emotion without the need for words.
-There’s an emphasis on lighting and perspective that gives their scenes a cinematic quality.
-This storytelling through imagery invites viewers into intimate moments in the lives of the characters portrayed, often evoking a sense of nostalgia or contemplation.
+In terms of composition, hax's images often depict dynamic character interactions that convey a narrative or emotion without relying on text.
+The emphasis on lighting and perspective gives their scenes a cinematic feel.
+This visual storytelling invites viewers into the personal moments of the characters, often eliciting feelings of nostalgia or introspection.

 ## Content